 His report calls for building out the EU’s Capital Markets Union as a major source of funding for the EU’s political priorities and follows papers from several EU political figures this year, including former Italian prime minister Enrico Letta and ex-governor of the Banque de France Christian Noyer, which advocated for the Capital Markets Union to be a top priority for the next Commission.

-On steps to mobilise private finance, Draghi’s report recommends transitioning the European Securities and Markets Authority from a coordinator of national regulators into a single regulator for all EU securities markets – similar to the US Securities and Exchange Commission.
+On steps to help mobilise private finance, Draghi’s report recommends transitioning the European Securities and Markets Authority from a coordinator of national regulators into a single regulator for all EU securities markets – similar to the US Securities and Exchange Commission.

 For this purpose, ESMA should be entrusted with exclusive supervision over nonbanks, including large multinational issuers, major regulated markets with trading platforms in various jurisdictions and CCPs.